Plqsma/288-StockScraper/README.md

 # Yahoo Finance Stock Scraper & MongoDB Viewer

 This project scrapes the **most active stocks** from Yahoo Finance using Python, stores the data in a **MongoDB collection**, and serves it via a PHP frontend for local web viewing.
+This was compiled and ran on Linux and is compatible with all Unix-based machines.

 ---